You are here

 The University of Michigan offers a variety of educational opportunities and resources for U-M investigators, students and staff involved in human subjects research.

 The Human Subjects Research Protections e-Learning course in U-M's Program for Education and Evaluation in Responsible Research and Scholarship (PEERRS) training catalog fulfills the regulatory requirements for human subjects protections training.
 U-M employees and students have access to the PEERRS menu in U-M's My LINC training system via their uniqname and UMICH (level 1) password.
 Completion of this course is a requirement for the IRB approval of regulated human subjects studies.

-This course is modeled on the Collaborative Institutional Training Initiative (CITI) human subjects protection modules.
+This course is modeled on the CITI Program human subjects protection modules.

 U-M expectations for fulfilling NIH GCP requirement